b-yond-infinite-network/jest-cucumber-fusion/docs/ReusingStepDefinitions.md

 ```

-Inside you shared step file, be carefulle to call the accessor inside your test step function not outside
+Inside you shared step file, be careful to call the accessor inside your test step function not outside
 ```javascript
 // reuse-code.js
 const { When, Then, And } = require( 'jest-cucumber-fusion' )